Student Mobility at MEi:CogSci Bratislava

 While our 2nd year students will be at their mobility semester, our 1st year students are here, so get in contact with them to get useful introduction to student's life in Bratislava.
-The first good opportunity to meet them, as well as your teachers and our last year's graduates, is our annual Cognitive beer event, that takes place in the second half of September in Patronsky pivovar pub.
-You will be cordially invited.
+The first good opportunity to meet them, as well as your teachers and our last year's graduates, is our annual Cognitive beer event, that takes place in the second half of September (most probably Sept 24 in Karloveska klubovna pub (to be confirmed).
+You are cordially invited.
 Follow also our MEi:CogSci Bratislava Facebook page.

 The buliding has two entrances: from the South (Physics building) and from the East (Mathematics building).
 Most of your classes will take place in the Informatics building which is attached to Mathematics, so you will want to use the East entrance.
 After entering the building and passing the reception, turn right for the Informatics building.
 The East entrance is open on working days bw 6:00-20:15.
 After these hours use the Physics entrance (both buildings are connected).

 The Faculty has two school canteens and a cafeteria.
 One large canteen (FAYNFOOD) and the cafeteria are located in the Physics building - very close to the entrance, the other canteen (FREEFOOD) is in the Mathematics building at the very end of the long corridor that you enter if you go straight from the reception.
 The current menu, as well as other dining options, can be found here.

 Note: the food in FREEFOOD is not free :), the cost of a lunch in the canteens is around 3,30 eur, with a possible discount on ISIC card.
 Besides our Faculty, there are several buffees, a cafeteria and a pizzeria in the nearby Faculty of natural sciences, and plenty others are in the student's dormitory area in Slávičie údolie.